Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 Explore the purpose and evolution job design, the role of effective job design in creating good work, and assessing job quality

 Job design is the process of establishing employees’ roles and responsibilities and the systems and procedures that they should use or follow.
-The purpose of job design, or redesign, is to coordinate and optimise work processes to create value and improve productivity.
-Job design is also a central element in creating good quality jobs or ‘good work’ which will benefit both employees and employers.
+The main purpose of job design, or redesign, is to coordinate and optimise work processes to create value and maximise performance.
+However, it’s also a central element in creating good quality jobs or ‘good work’ which benefit workers themselves as well as their employers.

-This factsheet examines job design and it’s evolution taking into account motivation theory, behaviour employee empowerment and job quality.
-It looks at the principles of job design and the role of job analysis.
-It concludes by looking at assessing job quality.
+This factsheet examines job design and its links to work motivation, empowerment and job quality.
+It looks at the principles of job design, the role of job analysis and how assessing job quality can help.